 Uncertainty in the California power markets has eroded opportunities for renewable resources, and has underscored the need for a long-term market to maintain and expand the existing renewable resource base.
 Failure of CDWR to sign contracts with new cost-effective renewable projects combined with transmission constraints in key renewable source regions (e.g., Tehachapi and Imperial County) threaten to shut out new renewable resources from the California generation market.

-9.1 A new Renewable Portfolio Standard applicable to all load-serving entities, potentially excluding customer-specific generation, including utility service, direct access providers, and municipal utilities, would be adopted.
+9.1 A new Renewable Portfolio Standard applicable to all load-serving entities (potentially excluding customer-specific generation) including utility service, direct access providers, and municipal utilities, would be adopted.
 The goal of the standard would be to increase the percentage of the state's electricity generated from renewable energy resources, exclusive of hydroelectric resources, by at least 1% per year beginning in 2002 through 2011.
 Eligible renewable resources would be required to have a physical connection with the California grid, allowing for WSCC-wide renewable projects and the use of “tradable tags.”

 9.2 The Renewable Portfolio Standard would complement the existing public goods program, with no additional funding.
 Together, the RPS and the public goods program would facilitate the development of, and energy production by, new renewable resources, and will provide California with fuel diversity and environmental benefits.